couchbase/cbft/docs/admin-guide/monitoring.md

 administrator does not have to log into the machine to see recent logs.

+Note: the ```Logs``` screen does not show cluster-wide logs, but only the logs from the cbft node that the web browser is pointed at.

 Recommended practice: an administrator should consider capturing cbft's stdout/stderr output to rotated files or to a centralized log service.